WaymelAlexandre/WaymelAlexandre/README.md

 Nedd to fix issus:

     --	 burgert menu

     --	 Check the phone vue

     --	 Thank you page to start and finish

+    --	 404 Page

     -- Clean up and organise the code